The Holy Grail of Zero Tax: How Real Estate Wipes Out Your W2 Taxes

 How Depreciation Creates Paper Losses

-So your property collects $48,000 in rent, costs $22,000 to operate, and produces $26,000 in NOI.
-But after depreciation, the IRS sees a $124,000 loss.
+The math in practice: Your property collects $48,000 in rent, costs $22,000 to operate, and produces $26,000 in NOI.
+After depreciation, the IRS sees a $124,000 loss.
 You made $26,000 in real cash flow.
-The tax return shows you lost $124,000.
+The tax return says you lost $124,000.
 That's a paper loss.

-The problem?
-For most investors, that paper loss can only offset other passive income.
-Got $26,000 in NOI from Property A and a $124,000 loss from Property B?
-The loss offsets the income, but the remaining $98,000 loss just carries forward.
+The catch: for most investors, that paper loss can only offset other passive income.
+A $124,000 loss from Property B offsets $26,000 in NOI from Property A, but the remaining $98,000 just carries forward.
 It can't touch your W-2.
+Unless you qualify as a real estate professional.

 Real Estate Professional Status